brdav/bmtas/README.md

 }
 ```

-## Credit
+## License

-The dataset and evaluation metrics are taken from the [ASTMT](https://github.com/facebookresearch/astmt) repository.
+The code in this repository is released under the MIT license.
+However, care should be taken to adopt appropriate licensing for third-party code.
+Files containing third-party code are clearly marked accordingly at the top.

 ## Contact